Citroen C3 review - MPG, CO2 and running costs

 Three-cylinder petrols are pretty miserly on fuel; BlueHDi diesel offers an impressively low CO2 figure

 The core of the C3’s line-up is petrol engines, though, and the 1.2-litre three-cylinder unit does a pretty decent job of maximising fuel economy.
-The PureTech 82 offers fuel economy at 51.3mpg across all three trim levels, while emitting 95g/km of CO2.
-The range-topping turbocharged PureTech 110 offered with Flair Plus models emits 104g/km of CO2 with a claimed economy figure of 52.2mpg when fitted with the six-speed manual gearbox.
-Opt for the EAT6 torque-converter auto and those figures slip to 107g/km and 49.4mpg.
+The PureTech 82 manages up to 51.3mpg, with CO2 emissions from 130g/km, while the range-topping turbocharged PureTech 110 offered with Flair Plus models emits 130g/km of CO2 with a claimed economy figure of 52.2mpg when fitted with the six-speed manual gearbox.
+Opt for the EAT6 torque-converter auto and those figures slip to 138g/km and 49.4mpg.

 In theory, then, the PureTech 110’s 45-litre fuel tank easily gives a range in excess of 500 miles – and thanks to the tougher WLTP test, that's more likely to be achievable in regular driving.
 The diesel’s range is more impressive again, of course, and you should be able to travel for 600 miles without worrying about refuelling.